 From Explorer Photography School to Basic Kayaking Certification, there are several supplemented activities to choose from.
 Some are pre-bookable.
 Most are booked once on board.
 Please contact ExpeditionTrips for details and rates.

-Economy flight from Ushuaia to Buenos Aires; transfer from the ship to the airport in Ushuaia; shipboard accommodations; landings and activities onboard and ashore; professional English-speaking expedition team that gives lectures and accompanies landings and activities; onboard 'hands-on' science center; complimentary wind- and water-resistant jacket; gear on loan (waterproof rubber boots); all meals aboard the ship; complimentary tea, coffee, and water.
-Inclusions subject to change without notice.
+Included: Economy flight from Ushuaia to Buenos Aires; transfer from the ship to the airport in Ushuaia; shipboard accommodations; landings and activities onboard and ashore; professional English-speaking expedition team that gives lectures and accompanies landings and activities; Explorer Science program; introductory photography lecture; expedition logbook; gear to keep (wind- and water-resistant jacket); gear on loan (waterproof rubber boots, trekking poles, and equipment needed for optional and included activities); meals onboard the ship; house beer and wine during lunch and dinner; sodas, mineral water, tea, and coffee.
+Subject to change without notice.

-Airfare not detailed in the inclusions; transfers not detailed in inclusions; passport and visa fees; travel insurance; luggage handling; alcoholic and non-alcoholic drinks except as mentioned; mini bar replenishment; optional excursions and gratuities; items of a personal nature such as laundry except where mentioned; fuel surcharge may apply.
+Airfare not detailed in the inclusions; transfers not detailed in inclusions; passport and visa fees; travel insurance; luggage handling; alcoholic and non-alcoholic drinks except as mentioned; mini bar replenishment; Wi-Fi (except Expedition Suites) optional excursions and gratuities; items of a personal nature such as laundry except where mentioned; fuel surcharge may apply.

 PHOTOS: © Andrea Kalvig Anderson, © Dominic Barrington, © Stefan Dall, © Karsten Bidstrup, © Hurtigruten